confluentinc/schema-registry/docs/avro.rst

 Forward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^

-``FORWARD`` compatibility means that data encoded with a newer schema can be read with an older schema.
+``FORWARD`` compatibility means that data produced with a newer schema can be read by consumers written to use an older schema, even though they may not be able to use the full capabilities of the new schema.
-When the new schema is forward compatible with the old schema, it means that consumers that were written before the schema changed and are only aware of the old schema will be able to continue processing events, even though they may not be able to use the full capabilities of the new schema.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FORWARD`` compatibility ensures that data written by producers using the newer schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.

 An example of a forward compatible schema modification is adding a new field.
 In most data formats, consumers that were written to process events without the new field will be able to continue doing so even when they receive new events that contain the new field.

 Consider a use case where a consumer has application logic tied to a particular version of the schema.
 When the schema